loomnetwork/transfer-gateway-example/AddingAssets.md

     this.props.ethCardManager.getContractAddress()
 )
 ```
 which wraps the `withdrawERC721` method on our very own `Gateway.sol` contract.
+This method, as you can [see in our own codebase](https://github.com/loomnetwork/transfer-gateway-example/blob/master/truffle-ethereum/contracts/Gateway.sol#L69-L77), does some validation checks which I'm glossing over here, but you can _also_ see in [our own (forked) codebase](https://github.com/loomnetwork/transfer-gateway-example/blob/master/truffle-ethereum/contracts/ValidatorManagerContract.sol#L38-L48) and then wraps some basic ERC721 transfer logic.